Fire restrictions and regulations are in place in Victoria to reduce the risk of bushfire and the chances it could damage or destroy life or property.

 • Gippsland – Baw Baw Shire, East Gippsland Shire, Latrobe City, Wellington Shire

-• North East Victoria – Alpine Shire, Benalla Rural City, Indigo Shire, Mansfield Shire, Mitchell Shire, Murrindindi Shire, Strathbogie Shire, Towong Shire, Wangaratta Rural City, Wodonga City
+• Northeast – Alpine Shire, Benalla Rural City, Indigo Shire, Mansfield Shire, Mitchell Shire, Murrindindi Shire, Strathbogie Shire, Towong Shire, Wangaratta Rural City, Wodonga City

 • Alpine Resorts – Falls Creek, Mt Buller, Mt Hotham.